Today we are covering all things email marketing, list building, opt-ins and automations.

 I really believe if you’re going to send a regular newsletter, make sure it’s adding value to your audience.

-I used to send an email series called my Honesty Inbox emails and they were a behind-the-scenes look at my life – very raw, honest and the open rate was huge because people LOVE stories.
-It ultimately comes down to connection, we don’t want to feel alone as humans, we want to feel like there’s other people walking a similar path to us.
+I have an email series called Honesty Inbox emails.
+They are an unfiltered, behind-the-scenes look at my life and biz.
+The format is raw, honest and the open rate is always >70% because people LOVE a gritty real life story.
+And it all comes down to connection.
+We don’t want to feel alone as humans, we want to feel like there’s other people walking a similar path to us.
+The more experiences of others that we hear, the more validated and confident we feel in our own experiences.

 You may know that you want to start your email list but are getting bogged down in the details of the perfect lead magnet or chopping and changing the copy for your welcome sequence.